Instructor: Dr. Jason Pinkney

 Course Policies

 Attendance is essential for labs.
 If you miss a lab completely you get a 0 for that particular lab.
 If you miss and have a valid excuse (emergencies, sports or music activities, illness) let me know, and I will try to set you up to attend another section of the lab.
 If that doesn't work out, I may be able to arrange to let you into the lab at non-lab times.
 You have to work more independently when doing a make-up lab.
+There are 6 other sections of this lab to allow for these make-ups.

 Calculators.
 I encourage you to have a calculator in this lab.